Twenkid/DeepFaceLab-SAEHDBW/README.md

 <a href="https://github.com/Twenkid/DeepFaceLab-SAEHDBW/blob/main/Manual.md">https://github.com/Twenkid/DeepFaceLab-SAEHDBW/blob/main/Manual.md</a>

+<a href="https://github.com/Twenkid/DeepFaceLab-SAEHDBW/edit/main/README.md#premiere">Watch the series "Arnold Scwarzenegger: The Governor of Bulgaria"</a>
 Latest news:

 * 30.9.2022 - Trained LIAE-UD 192-96-32-32-16, 246 MB

 I wanted to see whether 96 dimensions of the autoencoder would be enough and it happened that they actually were.
 I pretrained on a modified DFL faceset to 500-some K it., then trained up to 256K Kiril-to-Arnold, uniform YAW - so far I didn't use it and that was a mistake.
 Now the profiles develop fine since the early stages.
 Due to another silly crash and lack of backup though (LOL) now I'm training again from a backup of the pretrained model from about 300K.
 Let's see whether the 200K-2xxK additional iterations of the pretraining contribute, that could be saved in the future.

+* Plans for improvements: "Profile-fixer" stage for bad borders of semi-profile and profile poses.
+It seems that the masks have to be convex and for profiles they are always bad and cut a big chunk in front of the forehead and the nose which results in contours attached to the face.
+Sometimes the recognized face/mask is smaller than the target and a "ghost" of the original nose etc. appear.

 * 4.10.2022 - Completed Kiril-to-Arnold LIAE-UD 192-96-32-32-16